A ‘violent tornado’ has touched down in Missouri

-Missouri Public Safety said the three were killed in the Golden City area of Barton County, near Missouri’s southwest corner, as the severe weather moved in from Oklahoma, where rescuers struggled to pull people from high water.
-The tornado hit during a week that has seen several days of tornadoes and torrential rains in parts of the Southern Plains and Midwest.

-No deaths were reported in the capital, but Jefferson City Police Lt.
-David Williams said about 20 people were rescued by emergency personnel.
+JEFFERSON CITY, Mo.
+(AP) — A “violent tornado” touched down in Jefferson City, Missouri, causing heavy damage Wednesday night, according to the National Weather Service.

-The weather service reported that a “confirmed large and destructive tornado” was observed over Jefferson City at 11:43 p.m.
+The service reported that a “confirmed large and destructive tornado” was observed over Jefferson City at 11:43 p.m.
 Wednesday, moving northeast at 40 mph (64 kph).
-The capital city has a population of about 40,000 and is located about 130 miles (209 kilometers) west of St. Louis.
+The capital city has a population of about 40,000 and is located 130 miles (209 kilometers) west of St. Louis.

+No fatalities have been reported, but Jefferson City Police Lt.
+David Williams said they have received multiple calls of people being trapped in their homes.

 “It’s a chaotic situation right now,” Williams said.
+“We need people who are not affected to stay out of those areas.”

-Williams spoke from the Cole County Sheriff’s office, where debris including insulation, roofing shingles and metal pieces lay on the ground outside the front doors.
-Authorities were discouraging people from beginning clean-up efforts until power is safely restored.
-Area hospitals set up command centers in case the need arises.
+Williams spoke from the Cole County Sheriff’s office, where debris such as insulation, roofing shingles and metal pieces lay on the ground outside the front doors.

-Missouri Public Safety tweeted that there was a possibility of more tornadoes and flash flooding.
+Area hospitals have not seen an influx of patients with injuries but have set up command centers in case the need arises.

+“We have four patients with minor injuries,” said Jessica Royston, spokeswoman at St. Mary’s Health Center.
+There have been no fatalities, she said.

+“More dangerous severe weather — tornadoes and flash flooding — expected overnight,” according to a tweet from Missouri Public Safety.

-Austin Thomson, 25, was in the laundry room of his complex of two-story apartment buildings to do his wash and noticed the wind started picking up.
+Austin Thomson, 25, was in the laundry room of his apartment complex to do his wash and noticed that the wind started picking up.
 He saw sheets of rain coming down and a flagpole bend and then slam to the ground.
-The windows broke and he dove behind the washers and dryers.
+The windows broke and he dove behind the washer and dryers.

-After it calmed down, he walked outside to check the damage, and retrieved a stuffed animal for his daughter from his damaged apartment.
+After it calmed down, he walked outside to check the damage.

-“There’s basically one building that’s basically one story now,” he said.
+“There’s basically one building that’s basically one story now.
+Every building there is two stories.”

-The National Weather Service said it had received 22 reports of tornadoes by late Wednesday, although some of those could be duplicate reporting of the same twister.
+The National Weather Service said it had received 22 reports of tornadoes by late Wednesday evening, although some of those could be duplicate reporting of the same twister.

 One tornado skirted just a few miles north of Joplin, Missouri, on the eighth anniversary of a catastrophic tornado that killed 161 people in the city.
-The tornado caused some damage in the town of Carl Junction, about 4 miles (6.44 kilometers) north of the Joplin airport, where several injuries were reported.
+The tornado caused some damage in the town of Carl Junction, about 4 miles (6.44 kilometers) north of the Joplin airport.

 Storms and torrential rains have ravaged the Midwest, from Texas through Oklahoma, Kansas, Nebraska, Iowa, Missouri and Illinois.